Theme Parks Will Be Different the Next Time You Visit, as Operators Flip the Script on a Century-Old Business

 Currently, Shanghai Disneyland is the only major theme park to reopen during the outbreak.
 While there are no plans for Disney to reopen any of its other international theme parks, the company will reopen Disney Springs, a shopping and entertainment center in Florida on Wednesday.

 Universal has said its parks in Florida are expected to be closed until at least May 31; however, it has not provided a specific reopening date.
-Its shopping and entertainment area, CityWalk, in Orlando is set to partially reopen Thursday.
+Its shopping and entertainment area, CityWalk, in Orlando partially reopened Thursday.

 Regional parks such as Six Flags, Busch Gardens and Cedar Fair are also currently shuttered and awaiting state guidelines in order to be able to open their gates to the public.